 Hotel Italia is about a 20 minute’s walk from Piazza del Campo.
 It has vegan options for breakfast and if you tell the staff, they might just have extra vegan delights they bring out to you.
 Also this hotel accepts pets and offers parking.

 This quiet hotel is nicely decorated with pictures of Tuscany.
 Less than a kilometer from the historic center, it’s location is excellent.
 You can bring your pets and car.
 It also offers facilities for disabled guests.

 The top things to do in Siena can be crammed into one day, so I’ve created this Siena itinerary for you that’s going on a day trip to Siena or that plan to use the town as a base when visiting other beautiful places in Italy like San Gimignano, Volterra, or Montepulciano.

 Piazza del Campo

-The shell shaped Piazza del Campo is the center of Siena and one of the most recognized landmarks in Italy.
+The shell-shaped Piazza del Campo is the center of Siena and one of the most recognized landmarks in Italy.
 This is also where the famous Palio de Siena takes place every 2nd of July and 16th of August.

-Worth visiting, is also the Civic Museum inside Palazzo Pubblico.
+Worth visiting is also the Civic Museum inside Palazzo Pubblico.
 The museum showcases a resplendent collection of the art history of Siena.

 Don’t miss out on Fonte Gaia, the beautiful fountain on the square, which is decorated with reliefs of Madonna and the child and other saints.
-You can also see wolfs sprouting water which represent the she-wolf that raised Romulus and Remus, the founders of Rome.
+You can also see wolfs sprouting water which represents the she-wolf that raised Romulus and Remus, the founders of Rome.